DNNCommunity/DNNDocs/content/administrators/requirements/index.md

 *   Microsoft Edge
 *   Safari for Mac

+> [!Note]
-Note: DNN products are tested on the latest browser versions at the time of release.
+> DNN products are tested on the latest browser versions at the time of release.
 Although untested, older browsers could still work.

 ## Developer IDEs